 Optimal Health can only be Achieved with Understanding the Body’s Warning Signs & Treating the Hidden Causes!!!

 Hypertension otherwise known as High Blood Pressure is one of these Signs

-Julie Doherty a (Naturopathic Health Care Practitioner) enlightens you to the fact that over the years High Blood Pressure is a Symptom of Underlying Health Issues
+As a Naturopathic Practitioner I will share with you the facts of how High Blood Pressure is a Symptom of Underlying Health Issues

 It is these underlying health issues that are causing the High Blood Pressure.
 Herein lies the fact that High Blood Pressure is “Not a Disease but a Sign of an Unhealthy Body.”

 You may well be aware of the importance of dealing with the primary or base causes that link ill health to disease.
 You will find the information that I have presented here for you a vital support for you with either the treatment or prevention of High Blood Pressure.

 Hypertension or High Blood Pressure has come to be Treated as a Disease

 Blood pressure is essentially a marker for your blood vessels .
 As to whether they are affected by inflammation, oxidative stress or insulin resistance.
 When blood pressure becomes elevated it is a result of chronic (long term) deep seated damage that has occurred to the endothelial tissue causing endothelial dysfunction.
 This is a lack of ability of the blood vessels to adequately dilate due to low nitric oxide levels, couple with structural changes and stiffening of the blood vessels from prolonged vascular inflammation.
 Or it can be as a result of short term circumstances or events that are occurring in our life at this particular time.